Buggy (automobile)

-Buggy is generally used to refer to any lightweight automobile with off road capabilities and sparse bodywork.
+Buggy is generally used to refer to any lightweight automobile with off-road capabilities and sparse bodywork.
 Most are built either as a kit car or from scratch.

 History

-Originally used to describe very lightweight horse-drawn vehicles for one or two persons, the term was extended to lightweight automobiles as they became popular.
-As automobiles became increasingly sophisticated, the term briefly dropped out of use before being revived to describe more specialised off road vehicles.
+The word buggy was originally used in England to describe a lightweight two-wheeled carriage for one person, and later in America to describe a common 4-wheeled carriage.
+The term was extended to lightweight automobiles as they became popular.
+As automobiles became increasingly sophisticated, the term briefly dropped out of use before being revived to describe more specialised off-road vehicles.